perillaroc/porter-ng/README.md

 ## License

+Copyright &copy; 2018, Perilla Roc.

-This project is licensed under the MIT License.
+This project is licensed under [the MIT License](./LICENSE).